Music Theatre Wichita returning for 50th season with new venue and protocols

 The season will go longer than usual starting in April and running through November.
 As opposed to their usual, June to August run.

-The last fifty years, MTW has only performed in the Concert Hall at Century II.
+The last 50 years, MTW has only performed in the Concert Hall at Century II.

 For safety reasons, MTW is switching the venue to an outdoor option.
 Creating a deal to use The Capitol Federal Amphitheatre in Andover Central Park.